Steel grades: Standard per steel name

-Category 2 : Steel specified by chemical composition
+Category 2: Steel specified by chemical composition

 In addition to the descriptive steel grade naming system indicated above, within EN 10027-2 is defined a system for creating unique steel grade numbers.
 While less descriptive and intuitive than the grand names they are easier to tabulate and use in data processing applications.

 The number is in the following format: x.yyzz(zz)Where x is the material type (only 1 is specified so far), yy is the steel group number (specified in EN10027-2) and zz(zz) is a sequential number designated by the certifying body, the number in brackets being unused but reserved for later use.

 The steel groups are indicated below:

 The current certification body is the VDEh in Düsseldorf, Germany.

 Comparisons

 Below is a table comparing steel grades from different grading systems.

 American Petroleum Institute (API) steel grades

+The American Petroleum Institute has a standardized steel grading system for various properties of steel composites.